maminech/aminoss_photography/QUICKSTART_ADMIN.md

 - Try running `npx prisma db push` again

 ### Sync not working?
-- Photos must be in `aminoss-portfolio` folder in Cloudinary
+- Photos must be in `Innov8-portfolio` folder in Cloudinary
 - Check Cloudinary credentials in `.env.local`
 - Make sure you're logged in to admin